Behind the camera: Charles O’Rear

 To have full ownership of the photo Microsoft paid a huge sum, “one of the largest amounts ever paid to a living, working photographer.”

-Charles O’Rear is a professional photographer who has traveled the world taking pictures for National Geographic.
-He got his first camera when he was 10 and in his hometown of Butler he worked as a sports reporter for the Daily Democrat.
+Charles O’Rear is a professional photographer who has travelled the world taking pictures for National Geographic.
+He got his first camera when he was 10 and in his hometown of Butler, he worked as a sports reporter for the Daily Democrat.
 Moving to the big city he shot pictures for the Kansas City Star before he moved and worked for the Los Angeles Times shooting celebrities.
 After seeing his pictures National Geographic decided to give him a job and sent him to Alaska.
-For the next few decades he worked NG taking pictures all around the world.
-While travelling through Indonesia on a year long assignment he used over 500 rolls of film or thousands of pictures.
-Of all those only 25 for used for the issue in the magazine.
+For the next few decades, he worked NG taking pictures all around the world.
+While travelling through Indonesia on a year-long assignment he used over 500 rolls of film or thousands of pictures.
+Of all those only 25 for use for the issue of the magazine.
 He is now based out of Napa Valley, California and has published nine books of wine photography, including his best-selling Napa Valley: The Land, The Wine, The People and his wife co-wrote the Wine Across America: A Photographic Road Trip in 2007